 Mr Hayward is the PE lead as an HLTA which is part funded by the sports premium grant.
 He continues to work hard to maintain high quality teaching in PE lessons and provide pupils with a range of new activities to try.
-He has organised wrestling lessons and competitions, TAG rugby coaching and activities and is keen to introduce children to new sports, including American Football, scooters and basketball.
+He has organised wrestling lessons and competitions, TAG rugby coaching and activities and is keen to introduce children to new sports, including American Football, Scooters, Fencing and Wrestling.
 Mr Hayward runs the afterschool sports clubs at school and has worked hard to increase the numbers that attend.
-Our KS1 football and lower KS2 sports clubs continue to be very popular.
-Mr Hayward also continues to work hard to raise the profile of PE and physical activity in school and with our EIP cluster group of schools.
+Mr Hayward continues to work hard to raise the profile of PE and physical activity in school and with our EIP cluster group of schools.

 This year, Years 3 and 4 will be going swimming, starting with Year 4 on Friday mornings until February when it will change to Year 3 pupils.

 Using some of our sport premium budget, we have also planned for upper key stage 2 pupils to have extra swimming lessons.
 This will provide the pupils with the opportunity to reach the national curriculum standard and to improve the percentage of pupils able to swim 25 metres by the time they leave school.
 These extra sessions will take place in the Summer Term.

 Monday: Motor skills groups and Coordination Groups; Year 1 (pm)

 Tuesday: Reception 10.30 am-11.15 am; Year 2 (pm)

 Thursday: Year 6 and EIP Sports Competitions, Motor Skills Groups